Hundreds killed in Gaza hospital blast, West Bank protests flare

 The blast was the bloodiest single incident in Gaza since Israel launched an unrelenting bombing campaign against the densely populated territory in retaliation for a deadly cross-border Hamas assault on southern Israeli communities on Oct 7.

-It took place on the eve of a visit by US President Joe Biden to Israel to show support for the country in its war with Hamas, the Islamist group that rules the Gaza Strip, and to hear how Israel plans to minimize civilian casualties.
+It took place on the eve of a visit by US President Joe Biden to Israel to show support for the country in its war with Hamas, the militant group that rules the Gaza Strip, and to hear how Israel plans to minimise civilian casualties.

 Reuters could not independently verify who was responsible for the blast.